fdnt7/fdnt7/README.md

 ### Others

-> Some other names that other people have called me include: *Fridge*, *Frid*, *Fries*, *Frilly* and etc. I do find these somewhat funny, and you are also free to use them. *If you can come up with other nicknames, you can use that while talking to me as well if you see fit*; I will add your variation to this list as well if I like it.
+> Some other names that other people have called me include: *Big Friday*, *Fridge*, *Frid*, *Fries*, *Frilly*, *Flider*, *Folder*, *Fried Chicken*, and etc. I do find these somewhat funny, and you are also free to use them. *If you can come up with other nicknames, you can use that while talking to me as well if you see fit*; I will add your variation to this list as well if I like it.

 ### Other Identities